 The Group operates defined contribution pension schemes for staff and Executive Directors.
 The contributions are payable to external funds which are administered by independent trustees.
-Contributions during the year amounted to £3.3 million [2008: £2.2 million].
+Contributions during the year amounted to £3.3 million (2008: £2.2 million).
 At 31 December 2009, there was a liability of £0.6 (2008: £0.1 million) for contributions payable included in creditors.

-To the members of Tullow Oil plc

 We have audited the Parent Company financial statements of Tullow Oil plc for the year ended 31 December 2009 which comprise the balance sheet and the related notes 1 to 13.
 These Parent Company financial statements have been prepared under the accounting policies set out therein.